cosmetic teeth filling in coimbatore

 LABIAL FRENUM

-In the upper arch, the tissue that connects the gum to the lip is called the labial frenum.
-High labial frenum may connect through to the gum tissue between the teeth and extend to the front portion of the roof of the mouth.
+In the upper arches, the tissue is called the gums of the lip, labial frenum.
+The high labial frenum can connect to gum tissue between the teeth and expand to the front of the roof of the mouth.

 LINGUAL FRENUM/TONGUE TIE

 The lingual frenum is located between the base of the tongue and the floor of the mouth.
-When this frenum restricts the movement of the tongue, it represents a condition called “tongue tie” or “ankyloglossia”.
+When it limits the movement of the Franumtungen, it represents a position called “heavy tie” or Ancalloglosia.

 The tongue is one of the most important organs for speech and swallowing.
-It is attached to the floor of the mouth with a web of tissue called the lingual frenulum.
-When the frenum attachment is tight, the function of the tongue is restricted, and simultaneously, it affects speech articulation—the ability to form sounds and pronounce words.
+It is attached to a net of web tissue with a mouthpiece called the lingual frenulum.
+When frenum attachment is dense, the tongue function is limited and at the same time affects speech articulation—the ability to create sounds and pronounce words.

 IMPACTS OF HIGH FRENAL ATTACHEMNT: